-Sovereign immunity protects a State from suit in federal court, unless immunity is waived.
-Plaintiff has not demonstrated North Carolina's waiver of immunity.
+The Eleventh Amendment to the United States Constitution immunizes a State from suit in federal court, unless immunity is waived.
+Plaintiff, a resident of Grand Rapids, Michigan, has not demonstrated Missouri's waiver of immunity.
 See Khadr v.
 United States, 529 F.3d 1112, 1115 (D.C.
 Cir.
 2008) ("[T]he party claiming subject matter jurisdiction . . . has the burden to demonstrate that it exists.") (citation omitted)).
-More, plaintiff suggests that the defendants have "practice[d] slavery," Compl. at 2, but he has alleged no facts to consider a claim under the Thirteenth Amendment, which prohibits slavery or involuntary servitude "except as a punishment" for a convicted person.
-U.S. Const. amend.
-XIII.
 Consequently, this case will be dismissed.
-A separate Order accompanies this Memorandum Opinion.
+A separate order accompanies this Memorandum Opinion.